 Open Educational Resource (OER) Development

 Inspired in part by Drama Grammar in German language teaching, I started the GRAMMÆTAPHOR PROJECT to produce Open Educational Resources to support foreign language grammar education.
-Funded by the Taylor Institute for Teaching and Learning, we will soon release "Gängsta' Gramma'" and "Gourmet Grammar," videos that employ metaphorical narratives to teach German adjective endings.
+Funded by the Taylor Institute for Teaching and Learning, planned releases include "Gängsta' Gramma'" and "Gourmet Grammar," videos that employ metaphorical narratives to teach German adjective endings.
 These OERs will be released to be used for free under CC BY-NC 4.0 Creative Commons license, to increase access to German language teaching tools without increasing costs for educators or learners.